 In an attempt to tweak this part of my dating life, I gave dating myself a try.
-I used a realistic and sustainable date night template: dinner for one, movie for one and afterwards, coffee for one.
+I used a realistic and sustainable date night template: dinner for one, a movie for one, and afterward, coffee for one.
 Part of it was also basking in the giddy-with-anticipation feeling before a first date.
-Given my non-pursuit of masturdating, I had never considered to make getting ready to date myself just as enjoyable a ceremony as getting ready to date someone else is.
+Given my non-pursuit of masturdating, I had never considered making getting ready to date myself just as enjoyable a ceremony as getting ready to date someone else is.
 I had every reason to, but the knee-jerk reaction was hard to fight.
 To make an event out of something with myself in the center of it felt weird.
 It felt needlessly self-indulgent.
 I honestly believed that this kind of effort was more worthwhile with another person at the receiving end.
 That only revealed to me the true state of my relationship with myself.
 There was nothing noble about selling myself short (yes, even to myself), yet there I was: big on the self-love movement, but never exploring beyond the surface-level “treat yo self” aspect of it all.

-I resolved to have a hell of a good time out of that dinner and a movie, marked a day in my calendar weeks in advance and decided to be deliberate about the date I was going on.
+I resolved to have a hell of a good time out of that dinner and a movie, marked a day in my calendar weeks in advance, and decided to be deliberate about the date I was going on.
 I got dressed up for myself and was actually genuinely excited for what was to come.
 One of those things being a glorious Steel Plate Cooked Garlic Butter “Salpicao” Steak at a restaurant that I always “wanted to try but could never find the time for.”

 I was overjoyed by the liberating feeling of getting to decide just for myself: the weight of extra accountability somehow lifted and the strain of things fighting for attention somehow tempered.
 My enthusiasm, however, morphed into unease.
-I pledged to steer clear of smartphone use in order to be in the moment and that turned out to be a bigger challenge that I had let on.
+I pledged to steer clear of smartphone use in order to be in the moment and that turned out to be a bigger challenge than I had let on.
 Because when you sit across from no one and have nobody to converse with, you’re left with silence and space that takes time to get used to: the bare naked feeling of participating in social activities with no social lubrication to mimic the comforts of having company.

 I realized, sitting there, that it wasn’t so much being alone that I was worried about.
 It was appearing lonely.

-With gazes from strangers, some blank staring and a lot of awkward hang time, I was reminded of an incident involving a friend who happens to be a solo dating enthusiast.
+With gazes from strangers, some blank staring, and a lot of awkward hang time, I was reminded of an incident involving a friend who happens to be a solo dating enthusiast.
 He was enjoying alone time at a restaurant when the hostess sat two people going on a date at the table right next to him.
 The girl in the couple looked over and began making small talk.
 “Hi!
 What are you having?” she asked.
 My friend, mid-chew, just pointed to the food in front of him with his mouth.
 “Aw,” she responded.
 “Sad eating alone, no?”
 My friend wolfed down his one good bite and said: “Girl, magbe-break rin kayo.”

 A bit of sass to that girl’s crass, but I understood his reaction completely.
 There it was: confirmation that being alone is associated with loneliness.
 A falsehood I did buy into myself.

 I’d say getting over this was the trickiest part about dating myself; nevertheless, it was a hurdle worth overcoming.
-It took a while to get the hang of all that time, space and silence, only because suddenly, there was really just so much of them.
+It took a while to get the hang of all that time, space, and silence, only because suddenly, there was really just so much of them.
 But with time, there was the liberty to do the things I wanted to do and be a little selfish.
-With space, breathing room and a distraction-free place to get reacquainted with myself.
+With space, breathing room, and a distraction-free place to get reacquainted with myself.
 With silence, a desire to be more thoughtful about what I filled it with next time.

 Compared to the dinner date for one, catching a movie at the cinema by myself was a cakewalk.
 It was just another way to learn that being alone in a crowded room can be a source of enjoyment, too.
-Over coffee afterwards, I helped myself to a couple of chapters from a new book and finally felt it: solitude.
+Over coffee afterward, I helped myself to a couple of chapters from a new book and finally felt it: solitude.
 More importantly, gratification with myself for learning how to stop caring about what people thought and for becoming content with being alone.
 I was learning to become self-sufficient in the efforts to find my bliss and that act alone made me very happy.

 Still, as illuminating as the first try at self-dating was, it was technically just that…a first date.
-In the same way relationships with other people call for some form of maintenance, the art of the dating yourself requires regularity, too.
-So now, me, myself and I?
+In the same way relationships with other people call for some form of maintenance, the art of dating yourself requires regularity, too.
+So now, me, myself, and I?
 We’ve never been more certain about being in good company and we’re stoked for the pivotal and exciting second date we have next month.